 Skip to main content

 Can You Outgrow ADHD?
+How Symptoms Change With Age

-Kerry R. McGee, MD, FAAPSophie Vergnaud, MD
+Kerry R. McGee, MD, FAAPFarzon A. Nahvi, MD

 Key takeaways:

-• Attention deficit/hyperactivity disorder (ADHD) is a neurodevelopmental condition that persists throughout life.
+• Attention-deficit hyperactivity disorder (ADHD) is a neurodevelopmental condition that persists throughout life.

 • The symptoms of ADHD can change with age, so ADHD often looks different as you get older.

-Attention deficit/hyperactivity disorder (ADHD) is often considered a childhood problem.
+Attention-deficit hyperactivity disorder (ADHD) is often considered a childhood problem.
 After all, the hyperactive, impulsive, or inattentive behavior it causes usually shows up for the first time during the school-age years.
 But what happens as people with ADHD get older?
 When do the symptoms disappear — or do they?

 Medical experts used to believe that ADHD would just go away during the teenage and young adult years.
 As we learn more, though, we’re beginning to understand that many ADHD symptoms don’t completely disappear — they just change as we go through life.